janantala/angular-adaptive-scroll/README.md

 # Requirements

 - AngularJS v 1.0+
-- device with a gyroscope
+- device with a gyroscope or a [simulator](https://github.com/janantala/Gyrocopter)
 - browser with requestAnimationFrame support for smooth scrolling
     - iOS Safari 6+,
     - Chrome for Android 25+,